sabatesduran/rpi-touching-experience/README.md

 pip3.6 install -r requirements.txt --user
 ```

-- Generate audio (very slow from the Raspberry)
+- Generate audio (check that you have Internet if you see that it's hanging in there)

 ```sh
 python3 synthesize_text.py
 ```

+- Install the USB audio card following this [tutorial](https://learn.adafruit.com/usb-audio-cards-with-a-raspberry-pi/updating-alsa-config).

 - Execute program